vince7488/vince7488/README.md

 ### Fancy more of my work with User Interfaces?
 [Check out my JSFiddles](http://jsfiddle.net/user/vm7488/fiddles/).

-If there seems to be less work here, it's because some of my codings also happen in bit#bucket.
+*If there seems to be less work here, it's because some of my codings also happen in bit#bucket and I usually work on our self-hosted Gitlab account at work in which I don't use this account.*

 <!---
 vince7488/vince7488 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.